brandur/sorg/content/articles/second-wave-api-first.md

 ---

 Part of the push for open APIs was simple good will towards the rest of the world.
-The engineers building them were brought up in the earliest days of the internet, steeped in its original counterculture, and had an innate bias towards radical openness.
+The engineers building them were brought up in the earliest days of the internet, steeped in its original counterculture, and had an innate bias for radical openness.

 There was also a feeling from the companies involved that the APIs would be beneficial for their bottom lines.
 Users and third parties would use APIs to supplement the core product with add-ons and extensions that'd drive growth and increase product retention and satisfaction.